liam-brophy/liam-brophy/README.md

 </div>

-## How the Aquarium Works

-This aquarium is powered by:

-1. **GitHub Actions**: A workflow runs every few hours to update the fish positions
-2. **Visitor Interactions**: When you click "Feed the fish," a GitHub issue is created
-3. **ASCII Art**: The fish are created using ASCII characters

-### Feed the Fish!

 When you click the "Feed the fish" button, it creates an issue in this repository.
 A GitHub Action workflow detects this issue, updates the README to make the fish move faster for 24 hours, and then closes the issue.